 Montreal considers the fight against climate change as one of its priorities and wants to position itself as a world leader.
-To do so, the city participates in various innovative initiatives like the Carbon Disclosure Project (CDP), Global Covenant of Mayors, and C40.
+To do so, the city participates in various innovative initiatives like the Carbon Disclosure Project (CDP), the Global Covenant of Mayors, and C40.

 In December 2015, the Montréal administration has endorsed the declaration from the Climate Summit for Local Leaders held in Paris as part of COP21.
 Among other things, this commitment aims to reduce the citywide’s GHG emissions by 80% for 2050, a target included in the Sustainable Montréal 2016-2020 Plan, with an intermediate target for 2030, so that local governments overall reduce GHG emissions by 3.7 Gt beyond national commitments.